innohub-ansible/haproxy/README.md

 haproxy_version : Not Required : Defaults to 1.5

-haproxy_app_name : Required : Identifies application name
+haproxy_app_name : Not Required : Identifies application name : Defaults to haproxy_app_server

+haproxy_default_timeout_client : Not Required : Defaults to 300000

+haproxy_default_timeout_server : Not Required : Defaults to 300000

 haproxy_ssl : Not Required : Activates haproxy's SSL option : Defaults to false